TypiCal25/Knowledge/Career/Skills/Web2/MERN/React.md

 - The value is persisted in between renders
 - Any change to the state triggers a re-render of the component.
 - State is completely isolated to each component.

+State variables might look like regular JavaScript variables but they aren't actually regular JavaScript variables.
+They behave more like a **snapshot**.
+Setting it does not actually change the state variable but instead triggers a re-render.
 # Rendering Process in React
 The rendering process in React contains 3 main steps
 1. Triggering of a render